First year

 Calls

-Fellows take home calls at St. Louis Children’s Hospital to learn emergency evaluation and management skills that are very useful and will make our graduates comfortable with any psychiatric patient emergency.
-Calls are geared towards this learning objective and not toward service to the hospital.
+Fellows take home calls at St. Louis Children’s Hospital to learn emergency evaluation and management skills that are extremely useful and will make our graduates comfortable with any psychiatric patient emergency.
+Calls are geared towards this learning goal and not toward service to the hospital.

 - Home calls end at 9:30 pm, and there is never a requirement to work at the hospital overnight.